Mostafahassen1/Online-Book_OOP/README.md

 #### 2. User Activities
 ![User Activities](https://github.com/Mostafahassen1/Hospital-System/assets/134046265/a56790d5-926f-40ed-9a03-d5a012047759)
-- View Profile: Represents your profile, including name, email, and username.
+- **View Profile:** Represents your profile, including name, email, and username.
-- List & Select from History Books: Represents your book list; choose a book to reread or continue reading.
+- **List & Select from History Books:** Represents your book list; choose a book to reread or continue reading.
-- List & Select from Available Books: Explore and choose a book from the system to start reading.
+- **List & Select from Available Books:** Explore and choose a book from the system to start reading.
-- Logout
+-**Logout**

 ## Admin Interaction